-The Employer shall provide the Union with the combined seniority list, twice per year, on February 1st and August 1st or prior to the commencement of the layoff procedures under Article 13.
-This list shall be in seniority order and include hours worked and classifications.
+The Employer shall provide the Union with the combined seniority list, six times per year, on a bi-monthly basis beginning on February 1st, April 1st, June 1st, August 1st, October 1st and December 1st or prior to the commencement of the layoff procedures under Article 13.
+This list shall be in seniority order and include hours worked, classifications and indicate whether full-time, part-time or casual.